elaforge/karya/doc/overview.md

 - fltk - Low level C++ to draw the GUI.
 Nothing much interesting here.

-- Ui - The UI level has the data structures that hold the score, all collected in Ui.State.State.
+- Ui - The UI level has the data structures that hold the score, all collected in 'Ui.State.State'.
 They mostly correspond directly to what is visible in the GUI.
 This is what gets saved when you save a score.

 - Cmd - Cmds take user input and transform the Ui state.
 This layer handles